 What if I am not good with saws and drills and other tools?

 It will not matter; the in-factory builder assist program simplifies your role.
 As a builder, your participation will be assembly, not fabrication.
-Any drilling will be done in a fixture with a drill guide and a coach to help make sure it is done right.
+Drilling will be done in a fixture with a drill guide and a coach to help make sure it is done right.
 Any skills you need will be taught as part of the build process.

 How long is it going to take to put the Innovator™ Aircraft together?

-You will build the airframe in less than three weeks in the factory.
-With additional support options, Commuter Craft can largely finish your Innovator so you can have a flying aircraft in less than 3 months.
+You build the airframe in less than three weeks in the factory.
+Commuter Craft will largely finish your Innovator so you can have a flying aircraft in less than 3 months.